-Producers/funders : The organisation(s) or individual(s) who funded the collection of data or the project for which the data were collected.
+Producers/funders : The organisation(s) or individual(s) who funded or ordered the collection of data or the project for which the data were collected.

 Unit of observation / unit of analysis : The units on which the empirical observations are based.
 The unit of observation can be, for example, an individual, administrative area, phenomenon, or a text unit such as a newspaper article.
 Even if individuals are interviewed, the unit of analysis can be something else, such as an organisation which the individual represents.

 Data unit : When it comes to qualitative data, each collected data unit should be listed.
 These can be individual interviews, recordings of interactions, diary entries, field notes, newspaper clippings etc. Information on each data unit should be carefully documented.
 For newspaper articles, for example, this information includes the name of the paper, date, pages, author and title/topic.
 For interviews, this information would be the background information of the interviewee and other background information.
 Basic information on each data unit should be included in the units as well as in a separate list.
 For instance, key background information can be included at the beginning of each interview transcript.

 Selection criteria of observation units or data units : Description of the sampling procedure and/or other means used to select the units of observation or data units.
 For qualitative data, the selection criteria for data units should be described by explaining, for example, how the interviewees or newspaper articles were selected.
 For quantitative data, the type of the sample and the method used to select a sample that is representative of the population (the group that the researcher aims to examine) should be described.
 The size of the target population and sample can also be included.